This Grilled Ribeye Steak is all about bold flavor—grilled to perfection and topped with melty maple butter. You need this in your life.

 Ingredients

-- Chairman’s Reserve® Ribeye Steaks
+- RIBEYE STEAKS: we used Chairman’s Reserve® Ribeye Steaks

-- Maple syrup: we like REAL maple syrup for optimum flavor
+- MAPLE SYRUP: we like REAL maple syrup for optimum flavor

 *See recipe card for quantities.

-- Cook for 4 to 5 minutes, then turn steaks one half turn and continue to cook for 2 minutes.
+- GRILL: Turn grill on and heat to 400°F. Place ribeye steaks on grill.
+Cook for 4 to 5 minutes, then turn steaks one half turn and continue to cook for 2 minutes.
+Flip steak over and continue cooking to desired doneness temperature.

 What is marbling?